internetarchive/brozzler/job-conf.rst

 means block the url IF::

-    (domain: youngscholars.unimelb.edu.au AND substring: wp-login.php?action=logout) OR domain: malware.us
+    ("domain: youngscholars.unimelb.edu.au" AND "substring: wp-login.php?action=logout") OR "domain: malware.us"

 Automatic scoping based on seed urls
 ------------------------------------
 Brozzler usually generates an ``accept`` scope rule based on the seed url.
-It does this to fulfill a crawl operator's expectation that everything "under" the seed will be crawled.
+It does this to fulfill the usual expectation that everything "under" the seed will be crawled.

 To generate the rule, brozzler canonicalizes the seed url using the `urlcanon
 <https://github.com/iipc/urlcanon>`_ library's "semantic" canonicalizer, then
-removing the query string if any, and finally serializing the result in SURT form.
+removes the query string if any, and finally serializes the result in SSURT [1]_ form.
 For example, a seed url of ``https://www.EXAMPLE.com:443/foo//bar?a=b&c=d#fdiap`` becomes ``com,example,www,//https:/foo/bar?a=b&c=d``.

-If the url in the browser location bar at the end of brozzling the seed page differs from the seed url, brozzler automatically adds a second "accept" rule to ensure the site is in scope, as if the new url were the original seed url.
+If the url in the browser location bar at the end of brozzling the seed page differs from the seed url, brozzler automatically adds a second ``accept`` rule to ensure the site is in scope, as if the new url were the original seed url.
 It does this so that, for example, if ``http://example.com/`` redirects to ``http://www.example.com/``, the rest of the ``www.example.com`` is in scope.